Netnography: Emotion and story

 Netnography combines rich samples of communicative and interactions flowing through the internet: textual, graphic, audio, photographic and audio-visual.
 The data then will be analysed using content analysis, semiotic visual analysis, interviews (online and in person), social network analysis and the use of big data analytic tools and techniques.
 These techniques are employed to find the emotional story behind a subject.

 This what differentiate netnography to big-data analysis that often relies on machine (sentiment analysis, word cloud) and also to digital ethnography or digital anthropology.
 These terms (netnography, digital ethnography, and digital anthropology) are often used interchangeably, but they are very different.

 The difference between netnography and digital ethnography could be seen in several ways, but the most obvious one is the research motivation and methodology determined by the purpose.
 Netnography focuses on internet users forming an online community which is highlighted from the substantial daily life, while digital ethnography only treat the digital world as a place to extend their offline data collection to complement the ethnographic research.
 The methodological framework between them are not typically different, since netnography mainly use online qualitative techniques and use online quantitative research as a supplement occasionally, while digital ethnography combines both quantitative (e.g., network and co-word analysis) and qualitative (e.g., sentiment and content analysis) techniques.

 To find the emotional story, big data analysis is often used as a complementary technique, usually at the beginning of the research.
 However, instead of scooping a huge amount of data and relying on machine to analyse it, the strength of netnography is contextualized data, human-centered analysis, and resonant representation.

+In the Journal of Marketing Management, Emma Reid and Katherine Duffy proposed a framework they termed "netnographic sensibility", using Pulsar as a case study platform to demonstrate how large-scale social media data can be gathered, segmented, and triangulated alongside qualitative netnographic analysis, extending what manual data collection can achieve while retaining the interpretive depth that distinguishes netnography from simple content analysis.